marianalreis/marianalreis/README.md

 ###

-<p align="left">I'm a student at Inteli💜 - Institute of technology and leadership.<br><br>- ❤️ I love technology and mathematics, as well as developing group projects and solving real-world problems<br>- 🎯 One of my life goals is to use technology to solve problems related to nutrition<br>- 📚 I'm studying my first year of software engineering<br>- ⚡ In my free time I like watching football⚽, going to the gym🏋️‍♀️ and spending time with family and friends, I also love traveling✈️.<br>-💛 My Inteli buddy is Bruna, a third year software engineering student.</p>
+<p align="left">Hello World!
+I'm Mariana Lacerda Reis, I'm 18 years old and from São Paulo.
+I studied for 13 years at Fundação Bradesco and now I'm a student at Inteli💜 - Institute of technology and leadership.<br><br>- ❤️ I love technology and mathematics, as well as developing group projects and solving real-world problems<br>- 🎯 One of my life goals is to use technology to solve problems related to nutrition<br>- 📚 I'm studying my first year of software engineering<br>- ⚡ In my free time I like watching football⚽, going to the gym🏋️‍♀️ and spending time with family and friends, I also love traveling✈️.<br>-💛 My Inteli buddy is Bruna, a third year software engineering student.</p>

 ###